India & South Asia

 Hotels and cafes in large cities in Bangladesh will have WiFi although it may be somewhat unreliable.

-What are the amenities like in India & South Asia?
+What are the amenities like in India Bhutan and Sri Lanka?

 Toilets – All hotels in India and South Asia have clean, upright western toilets.
 Public toilets you encounter will likely be of the eastern squat variety.